About Me

 We occasionally get to hear stories about those who have had training with us that later used that training to save someone.
 A few weeks ago, our owner picked up some uniforms from a local embroiderer and the employee working that day shared that she had attended our class a few years ago and later saved two people who were choking!
 She told the stories of the two incidents and we knew what we had to do.

 Meet Jennifer.
-This week was CPR Week so we used that to return and catch the her working at the embroidery shop so we could present her with a Heartsaver Hero pin and certificate for her actions.
+During CPR Week, we returned to catch the her working at the embroidery shop so we could present her with a Heartsaver Hero pin and certificate for her actions.
 She attended our free class during CPR Week back in 2018 and she was recognized for her actions during CPR Week in 2024.
 Lives saved deserve recognition!

 #cprweek #cpr #choking #heartaverhero